Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 An honest review from Jermey of This Week in Blogging

 This was the first critical review I came across.
 At first, I was going to skip it.
-But ignoring the positive aspects of Copytrack would not be a critical exploration on my part.
+However, ignoring the positive aspects of Copytrack would not be a critical exploration on my part.
 Not to mention, until I found this review, most were high praise.
 This review lays out a road map for improvements.

 Copytrack Review – Copyright Infringement Tracking Good in Theory